Did Your Subconscious Perceive Something Your Conscious Mind Missed?

 The effect for some people is that it sometimes seems more mystical than it really is.

 Learning when and how to trust your subconscious mind to lead you to the truth is important.
-If you automatically believe anything you dream, you’re going to end up with many erroneous ideas.
+If you automatically believe anything you dream of, you’re going to end up with many erroneous ideas.

 Depending on your level of creativity, some of those ideas might even be bizarre.